truenas/documentation/content/CORE/Virtualization/Jails/Create.md

 {{< toc >}}

 {{< hint info >}}
-Jails feature are available to and supported by the TrueNAS CORE community.
+This feature is only supported by the TrueNAS CORE community.
 {{< /hint >}}

 Jails are a lightweight, operating-system-level virtualization.